-Of course, it pays off to bear in mind that this is rough simplification.
+Of course, it pays off to bear in mind that this is a rough simplification.
 Each Croatian wine in our store just beneath the Country of origin will state the name of one of the four main wine regions: Istria&Kvarner, Dalmatia, Croatian Uplands, Slavonia&Danube and Central Croatia covering the rest.
-That way, you can filter them out by this or many others criteria.
+That way, you can filter them out by this or many other criteria.

 Needless to say, despite generally connecting Coastal Croatia with red variety Plavac Mali and Continental Croatia with white variety Graševina, every region has outstanding both white and red wines and rose and amber/orange, dry and sweet, still and sparkling…